Covid in short pants

 Ebguy observed that 21st century men and women in possession of the most sophisticated products and technologies in human history were opting not for adult mastery of the world, but to travel in groups (tribes) on roller blades and scooters with like minded adulescents connected by cell phones,“Rosseau’s new children coiled up in a world they would like to be motherly.”

-Although socially engineered infantilization was being discussed before Covid, deconstructing the underlying political, psychological and economic mechanisms propelling this regression take on new urgency in a world at risk of falling under the sway of permanently medicalized politics, ongoing political-economic hysteria (nocebo effect) and paternalist authoritarianism flying under the banner of public health and an elusive sense of security.
+Although socially engineered infantilization was being discussed before Covid, deconstructing the underlying political, psychological and economic mechanisms propelling this regression take on new urgency in a world at risk of falling under the sway of permanently medicalized politics, ongoing political-economic hysteria (nocebo effect) and paternalist authoritarianism flying under the banner of both public health and an elusive sense of security.

 THE SIBLING SOCIETY